Cleaning Your Pool After a Storm

 Check Electrical Equipment & Restore Power

-Before you get too far into cleaning your pool after a storm, it's important to check your equipment.
-Before turning the power to your pool equipment back on, remove all plastic coverings and check for any signs of water damage to your equipment.
-If the equipment is dry, you should be fine to turn the power back on and start running your circulation and filtration systems.
+After the storm has passed, it's important to check over your equipment.
+Before turning the power to your pool equipment back on, remove all plastic coverings and check for any signs of water damage.
+This is especially true if there was flooding in the area.
+If the equipment is dry and everything looks good, you should be fine to turn the power back on.
+Now it's time to start running your circulation and filtration systems.

-Clean & Backwash Pool Filter After Storm
+Clean & Backwash Your Pool Filter After the Storm

 Due to the large amounts of dirt, dust, and small particles in your water, your filter will likely need to be cleaned or backwashed before running the pump.
 You may need to do this a couple times throughout the pool recovery process, depending on the severity of the storm.